 The building has a full fire sprinkler system and each residential room has a local smoke detector with a mini horn.
-There are combination smoke/CO detectors and heat detectors in all hallways with a pull station at every exit.
+There are combination smoke and carbon monoxide detectors and heat detectors in all hallways with a pull station at every exit.
 There are fire extinguishers in every hallway and each floor has three exits.
 There is a fire hose connection outside the building.
 The hallway smoke detectors were updated to an addressable system in 2018.
-Three fire drills were conducted during 2021.
+Two fire drills were conducted during 2022.